 You can sign up for a new account or link Quizlet to your Facebook profile.
 This web service has a paid package for only $15 annually.
 Still, the free version is pretty decent, allowing ads-free use where users can upload their own images.
 You can also search for pre-existing quizzes that other users have created.

 You can visit Quizlet and try it out for yourself here.

 Storylines is a free game app that is perfect for helping young children learn through an interactive and fun activity.
 Available in both iOS (iPhone, iPod Touch or iPad) and Android, and can also be played on your browser.
 It is a game of telephone with pictures, much like when you are playing Pictionary in PowerPoint.

 Players would begin a Storyline game with a saying, which another player or friend illustrates in a drawing.
 This is followed by another saying, and the game progresses.

-This app is a great study guide for young children to learn about simple images and to associate words with pictures.
+This app is a great online study guide maker tool for young children to learn about simple images and to associate words with pictures.
 You can link Storylines with your Facebook, Twitter, or Google accounts.
 For more details, see our review of Storylines.

 Creating PowerPoint Trivia

 Microsoft Office’s PowerPoint is one of the most versatile applications–not only is it great for business and organizational presentations, it can also be a too that facilitates studying.

 You can create a study guide using PowerPoint as its main function is to display organized text and images to an audience.
 You can turn your PowerPoint presentation into a trivia game where questions about any topic imaginable and relevant to any study can be written, each with a corresponding answer that you can format to automatically pop up or show at each mouse click.